mcleanGit/ecommend/README.md

 You are required to submit BOTH of the following for review:

 * A walkthrough video demonstrating the functionality of the application and all of the acceptance criteria being met.
+Link to walkthrough video: vimeo...

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.
+URL of GitHub repository: https://github.com/mcleanGit/ecommend

+## Additional Note concerning the Repo
+* For information: I inadvertently retained the Develop *folder* (not a git branch) from the starter-code and worked within it, pushing a number of commits over several days.
+Realizing that the paths *in and to* the repo needed to be changed, I ended up making the adjustments as several global file moves and commits over a short period (2022-03-30) to change the destination of all the files and folders to `main`.
+Those commit messages typically say ("worked in Develop folder, moved to repo when completed").
+This filepath correction unfortunately now fails to reflect the numerous step-by-step commits made earlier.

 - - -
 © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.